I'll be sharing one or two stories a month. Unless I'm feeling lazy.

 “Lately, my mom and dad have been fighting a lot.
 They put me in my room and close the door while they shout at each other.
 They think I’m not listening, but I hear everything.”

 “What do they fight about?”

-“Why would they fight about paper?”
+“Why do they fight about it?”

 “Ok mom, I’m coming.”

-He had changed into a cleaner shirt and washed his face with soap and water.
+He changed into a cleaner shirt and washed his face with soap and water.
 Mom smiled at him.